oSoWoSo/dotbins/README.md

   repo: owner/repo                 # Required: GitHub repository
   extract_archive: true             # Optional: Whether to extract from archive (true) or direct download (false) (auto-detected if not specified)
   binary_name: executable-name     # Optional: Name of the resulting binary(ies) (defaults to tool-name)
-  binary_path: path/to/binary      # Optional: Path to the binary within the archive (auto-detected if not specified)
+  archive_path: path/to/binary      # Optional: Path to the binary within the archive (auto-detected if not specified)

   # Asset patterns - Optional with auto-detection
   # Option 1: Platform-specific patterns